ASIC: A passion for sustainability

-However, our target for paper usage, as set by the ICT Sustainability plan, was nine reams of paper per person per year and our staff were using an average of 14 reams each – we knew something had to be done.
+“Our target for paper usage, as set by the ICT Sustainability plan, was nine reams of paper per person per year and our staff were using an average of 14 reams each – we knew something had to be done.” – Claire Power

 In addition to presenting my findings to ASIC’s Property and Environment Board, I also engaged with relevant local and team managers to give them the tools they needed to change printing behaviour.

 The message was not that we don’t want people to print, it was about the value of printing – we wanted people to print where it’s needed, but to print consciously… we don’t want to do anything that limits our ability to keep our core business going.

 A collaborative effort